 What is it?

 Our service design usually manifests in web services, applications and marketing communications.
-In web services such as websites you need to meet the needs of users with solutions that go along with the latest trends but you also need to grasp the ever growing possibilities and requirements of the technology.
-Mobile apps on the other hand require partly the same UX based understanding like web services, but they do have their own rules and best practices that you need to know to make a good application.
+In web services such as websites you need to meet the needs of users with solutions that go along with the latest trends, but you also need to grasp the ever growing possibilities and requirements of the technology.
+Mobile apps on the other hand require partly the same UX based understanding like web services, but they do have their own rules and best practices that you need to know in order to make a good application.

 The processes of UX design and development are also very vital in achieving a good service.
 This is something that we here at Make Helsinki have invested in throughout the years evolving those processes based on internal and customer feedback.

 A good example of a marketing communications project could be a year long marketing plan for a product.
 At its core is a message that needs to work well in different environments and materials without changing the main communication.
 The message of course has to fit the product but it must also provide additional value.
 The goal is to get the consumer – the user – to act, but out of their own free will.
 One must think of the interaction between the user and the product in the point of sale (e.g. a store or the internet) and also later on when they are actually using the product.
 The list goes on but the most important thing is to be aware of the required vision of the situation as a whole, and the ability to control many smaller moving parts simultaneously; that amount to good quality service design.

 Service design has of course it’s own history and fundamentals that probably will not change all that much and that’s a good thing.
 One of the signs of a functional principle is constancy.
 But especially when working with the ever changing digitalization of today we need to keep ourselves up to date.
 Continuously.
 This is something that we like to take seriously here at Make Helsinki.